-Being raised in the South and now living on the West Coast has led to some quirky eating — my meals tend to be healthy, but occasionally I feel the need to add a bit of Southern comfort into the mix; especially after a long trip away from home.
-Take this gluten free panzanella — it' loaded with vibrant tomatoes, greens, and veggies, but when searching for a gluten free replacement for the traditional soaked stale bread in a panzanella I kept coming back to my grandfather's hushpuppies.
+Being raised in the South and now living on the West Coast has led to some quirky eating — my meals tend to be healthy, but occasionally I feel the need to add a bit of Southern comfort into the mix; especially after a long trip away from home, so I make this Hushpuppy Panzanella Salad recipe.
+Take this gluten free panzanella — it’s loaded with vibrant tomatoes, greens, and veggies, but when searching for a gluten free replacement for the traditional soaked stale bread in a panzanella I kept coming back to my grandfather’s hushpuppies.

 I spent summers growing up at my grandparent’s in a little rural town just south of Nashville.
 My grandfather was known for his summer fish fry’s – he would catch, clean, and fry all of the fish and my grandmother would make enough coleslaw and potato salad to feed an army.
 As my grandmother set the final touches on the buffet line, my grandfather would drop a big batch of hushpuppies into the fry pot on the porch and I?
 I would anxiously await the opportunity to taste test the first one.

 By the time the last hushpuppy cleared the oil, a crowd would have gathered.
 Neighbors, church friends, and sometimes even relatives we hadn’t seen in quite some time, would all come for the opportunity to share a delicious southern meal and play a hand of Rook.
 It was pure southern magic and exactly the sort of homegrown nostalgic food that I crave after being away from home for a while.

 - 1/2 cup, plus 1 tablespoon extra-virgin olive oil

 - 1 1/2 pounds heirloom tomatoes (a variety of colors and sizes works great)1/3 cup thinly sliced red onion

 - 2 Persian cucumbers sliced on the bias

 - 1 1/2 dozen hushpuppies